inventi/Pocheshiro/README.md

     (wrap-enforce (authorized {:roles #{:manager}})
                   manager-routes)

-  ; We can extract the primary principal from the request ; If the `wrap-principal` middleware was used when defining the Ring handler (GET "/anonymous-only-at-midnight" [{:keys [user]}]
+  ; We can extract the primary principal from the request if the ; `wrap-principal` middleware was used when defining the Ring handler.
+  ; In this case `user` is equal to the username provided to the ; `register-user!` above (as that's what we return from the realm).
+  (GET "/anonymous-only-at-midnight" [{:keys [user]}]
     (enforce (or* authenticated
                   (authorized #(= dates/midnight (dates/now))))